cakephp/docs/en/installation/url-rewriting.rst

            Allow from all
        </Directory>

-   If on Mac OSX, another solution is to use the tool `virtualhostx <http://clickontyler.com/virtualhostx/>`_ to make a Virtual Host to point to your folder.
+   On Mac OSX, another solution is to use the tool `virtualhostx <http://clickontyler.com/virtualhostx/>`_ to make a Virtual Host to point to your folder.